 Long runs with chemistry-climate models (CCMs) having restricted boundary conditions are not frequently available.
 A model run much longer than 34 years became available from the CESM-WACCM4 model.
 This 150 year run was analyzed from the ground up to 108 km.
 The model experiments are described in Hansen et al. (2014).
-Here, the experiment with monthly varying constant climatological SSTs and sea ice has been used.
+Here, the experiment with monthly varying constant climatological SSTs and sea ice has been used, i.e., there is a seasonal variation, but it is the same in all years.
 Other boundary conditions such as Greenhouse Gases (GHG) and Ozone Depleting Substances (ODP) were kept constant at 1960 values.

 Solar cycle variability, however, was not kept constant during this model experiment.
 Spectrally resolved solar irradiance variability as well as variations of the total solar irradiance and the F10.7cm solar radio flux were used from 1955 to 2004 from Lean et al. (2005).
-Thereafter solar variations from 1962-2004 were repeated several times to reach 150 years in total.
+Thereafter solar variations from 1962-2004 were used as a block of proxy data and added to the data series several times to reach 150 years in total.
 Details are given in Matthes et al. (2013).

 The WACCM data were analyzed for self-excited oscillations in the same manner as the HAMMONIA data.
 Here, the emphasis is on longer periods.
 Besides many shorter oscillations, nine oscillations with periods of more than 20 years were found.
-The longest period is 147 years.
-These results are included to Table 2.
+These results are included to Table 2a.